 She would stay in a suite with perfect views of the Doi Suthep mountain, and the hotel preserved her room like a museum.
 Theresa Teng (Deng), suffering from severe asthma, had an attack in this hotel, and unfortunately, she couldn’t make it.
 So she passed away in the Chiang Mai Ram hospital.
 A few years ago, we inspected this suite for Chinese tour groups that we would host.
 The hotel started a program called the Theresa Deng Afternoon Tea experience.

 A short introduction to her life, a visit to the suite, some of the story about the tragic day when she passed.
-And followed by afternoon tea in the lobby bar.
-This has been a major attraction for many Chinese visitors to Chiang Mai.
+And she was followed by afternoon tea in the lobby bar.
+This has been a significant attraction for many Chinese visitors to Chiang Mai.

 Deng Xiapoing rules in the day and Theresa Deng rules in the night.邓小平执政于白天，邓丽君掌权于夜晚。

-When she passed away she even earned state honours for her funeral in Taiwan.
-State honors would normally be reserved for presidents and high statesmen.
+When she passed away, she even earned state honours for her funeral in Taiwan.
+State honours would usually be reserved for presidents and high politicians.

 It is hard to say if the Theresa Teng theme will return.
-But before all the Chinese tourism closed down you could see the sign at other places in Chiang Mai.
-The signpost in Mae Hia about a Theresa Deng experience is still there.
+But before all the Chinese tourism closed down, you could see the sign at other places in Chiang Mai.
+The signpost in Mae Hia about the Theresa Deng experience is still there.

-Anyhow, the Tian Mi Mi mega-hit is as some commentary concluded on YouTube a song with a rhythm that transcends all cultures in Asia.
-This song was translated into many languages including Thai language.
-Therese Deng referred to as Asia’s Eternal Queen of pop, extremely popular in the 1970 and 1980s.
+Anyhow, the Tian Mi Mi mega-hit is, as some commentary concluded on YouTube, a song with a rhythm that transcends all cultures in Asia.
+This song was translated into many languages, including the Thai language.
+Therese Deng referred to as Asia’s Eternal Queen of pop, trendy in the 1970 and 1980s.

 Enjoy some footage from the funeral of May 28th 1995.